JohnJKerr/rec-tech-blog/src/content/posts/bullhorn-detecting-api-changes.md

 At a glance, not a particularly hard problem - but with each non-standardised API you need to integrate with: <a href="https://english.stackexchange.com/questions/37086/what-is-the-meaning-of-the-phrase-here-be-dragons" target="_blank">_hic sunt dracones_</a>.

-Fortunately Bullhorn is among the better rec-tech APIs, so let's get started.
+Fortunately Bullhorn is among the better rec-tech APIs when it comes to change, so let's get started.

 ## Step 1: Your Systems

-You will have certain things you care about depending on what you're building, but you will definitely care about these benefits of using a **unified model**:
+You will have various concerns depending on what you're building, but you will definitely care about these benefits of using a **unified model**:

 - ✅ **Reduced Coupling and Vendor Lock-in:**